Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Start by listening without judgment, allowing them to express themselves freely.
 Use your communication skills to ask open-ended questions that encourage them to share more about what’s going on in their lives.

-Remember that supporting someone doesn’t mean solving their problems; it means being there for them and helping them navigate through tough times.
+Remember that supporting someone doesn’t mean solving their problems; it means being there for them and helping them navigate tough times.

-Show your friend that you care by offering practical solutions or simply giving them a virtual hug.
+Show your friend that you care by offering practical solutions or giving them a virtual hug.
 By doing so, you’ll strengthen your friendship while also making a positive impact on their life.

 What to Do if a Friend Doesn’t Want to Talk